 - Genetic factors that cause sensitivity or overreaction to infection or inflammation

-Sexually transmitted diseases (STDs) DO NOT cause this condition.
+Sexually transmitted infections (STIs) do not cause this condition.

 There are two main types of vulvodynia: